IAmJonoBo/IssueSuite/docs/index_mapping_design.md

 1. Load existing index if present (ignore on corruption – start fresh).

-1. After a successful non-dry-run sync:
+2. After a successful non-dry-run sync:

 - For each created spec: add new entry with issue number + hash.
 - For each updated spec: update hash.
-- For each closed spec (if closed by removal and not reused): optionally keep (historical) or mark with `"closed": true` (future enhancement).
+- For each removed spec: stale entries are pruned by the orchestrator on subsequent non-dry-run syncs.

 1. Persist atomically (write to temp file then rename).